Mido (footballer): Al Wehda

 On 17 December 2018, he became technical advisor and caretaker manager at Al Wehda, after the sacking of Fábio Carille.
 He was later sacked in 19 March 2019.

 El Makkasa

-On 9 June 2019, Mido was appointed manager of Misr Lel Makkasa SC.
+On 9 June 2019, Mido was appointed manager of El Makkasa.
 He was later sacked in January 2020.

+Ismaily

+Ismaily was in desperate need of good coaching during the 2022–23 season, he would be sacked after nine games.
+His last game was a draw against Ghazl El-Mahalla, where they gave away a win in the last minute of the game.
+He was angered as he labeled that the club board "disrespected" him because a warning of his probable sacking wasn't given.
+His only win with them was a 3–1 victory against El-Dakhelya.

+Administrative career

+In June 2025, Mido became a strategic advisor for scouting and recruitment for the Cypriot side Enosis Neon Paralimni.

 Personal life

 Mido's father, Hossam Wasfi, was also a footballer who played for Zamalek.
 In 2002, Mido married at age 19, and later had three sons.

-At the age of 34, he reached 150 kg in weight which made him vunerable to diabetes; however, he managed to lose 37 kg in five months.
+At the age of 34, he reached 150 kg in weight which made him vulnerable to diabetes; however, he managed to lose 37 kg in five months.